l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Every Retweet is a vote cast in the open.
 When people see your retweet, they will gain the courage to raise their voice.

-**You are the one who pushes the First Domino.**

-## My Final Request: Retweet this report now
+## My Final Request: Retweet Now

-**Retweet this now.**
+**Push the first domino.**

+(Click the blue icon on the left)

+Do not let this report die in your smartphone's browsing history.
-If you know an influential figure—a YouTuber, a politician, a professor, a journalist, an author—send this to them.
+If you know an influential figure—a YouTuber, a politician, a professor, a journalist—send this to them.
+Tell them you find the important information.

+**Retweet this report now.**